achaghirc/async-service-communication/README.md

 To test the project you can use the `Postman` collection available in the `postman` folder.
 The collection has one request for each scenario we want to test and you can import it in your `Postman` application.

+Just for test purposes, I added a callback URL to the API service that will receive the payload as the client would receive it, but feel free to change it to your own URL.

 I also provide the `curl` commands to test the project:

 #### 1. (Allowed Request) Start a session with an allowed driver-stationId pair